8

 ENGINES & PERFORMANCE

-19 Mercedes Benz A Class RT 2023 engine
+Mercedes Benz A Class RT engine

 In everyday driving, the gearbox’s terse style of clutch actuation can seem a little impatient when you’re manoeuvring the A200, particularly if you just want a gentle step-off.
-But when the car is running, it manages ratio changes better: a bit hesitantly sometimes when kicking down, but more smartly in manual mode.
+But when the car is running, it manages ratio changes better – a bit hesitantly sometimes when kicking down but more smartly in manual mode.

-The hybrid system also effectively masks the slightly lazy low-rpm throttle response of this 1.3-litre engine, producing a useful dose of accessible impetus in a higher gear without needing a downshift.
+The hybrid system also effectively masks the slightly lazy low-RPM throttle response of this 1.3-litre engine, producing a useful dose of accessible impetus in a higher gear without needing a downshift.
 So the A200 feels quite sprightly and keen in most circumstances – although that engine still doesn’t rev beyond 4500rpm with much enthusiasm.

-Mechanical refinement is good at low and medium revs, though – the new starter motor handling engine stop-start particularly smoothly – and brake power and pedal feel are likewise good.
+Mechanical refinement is good at low and medium revs, though, the ISG handling engine stop-start particularly smoothly.

 RIDE & HANDLING

-20 Mercedes Benz A Class RT 2023 front cornering
+Mercedes Benz A Class RT front cornering

-The A200’s chassis doesn’t go quite as far as laying on any trailing-throttle handling adjustability when you’re exploring its limits, preferring instead the brand of unerring stability associated with premium German cars.
-But the traction and stability controls certainly allow you to carry plenty of cornering speed, and don’t kill the vibe when you’re accelerating hard out of corners, when the front axle creates more than enough traction for the engine’s torque to mine.
+The chassis doesn’t go quite as far as laying on any trailing-throttle handling adjustability when you’re exploring its limits, preferring instead the brand of unerring stability associated with premium German cars.
+But the traction and stability controls certainly allow you to carry plenty of cornering speed, and they don’t kill the vibe when you’re accelerating hard out of corners, when the front axle creates more than enough traction for the engine’s torque to mine.

 21 Mercedes benz a class rt 2023 rear cornering 0